 A closer view of the profusion of windows--and a good illustration of the fact that Aya Sofya was built of brick, not stone.

 Another view of those windows, which are easy to overlook at first glance.
 This picture is from the west side, which is the entrance.
 The column is a reminder of the atrium that once formed a rectangular entrance hall.

 Bits and pieces of that atrium.

 Inside: the narthex or narrow entrance hall is plain, except for these vaults with mosaics.
 The interior of the church was once profusely decorated with radiantly golden surfaces.

 The south tympanum, which is under the dome and forms the south border of the nave.
 Although many windows have been blocked and many gold-ground mosaics covered, there's still a lot of light.
 Imagine what it was like originally.
 If you can't, read Procopius, who saw the place when it was new: "You might say that the space is not illuminated by the sun from the outside but that the radiance is generated within, so great an abundance of light bathes this shrine all round."

 Half of the dome and its 40 ribs.
 Procopius said of the dome that "it seems not to rest upon solid masonry but to cover the space as if suspended from heaven by a golden chain."
 The medallion at the apex was originally a cross executed in mosaic

 The shell of one of the adjoining half-domes.

 Want to go upstairs, to the galleries that are above the aisles?
 They were once reserved for women, who were not allowed on the main floor.
-The way up is by seven consecutive ramps of well-worn stones.
+The way up is by ramps of well-worn stones.